Biden extends US support for the International Space Station until 2030 - ExBulletin

 The station will operate until 2030 if approved by international partners and funded by the US Congress.
 Currently, Congress has approved funding until 2024.

-said the Interfax news agency in August that Russia and the United States will continue to work together on the ISS after 2024, quoting a senior official at the Russian space agency Roscosmos.
+The Interfax news agency said in August that Russia and the United States would continue to work together on the ISS after 2024, citing a senior official at the Russian space agency Roscosmos.

 “As more and more nations are active in space, it is more important than ever for the United States to continue to lead the world in growing international alliances and modeling rules and norms for the peaceful and responsible use of space,” Nelson said. in a statement Published on Friday by the National Aeronautics and Space Administration (NASA).

 Tensions between Russia and the United States are not limited to space issues.
-Biden and Russian President Vladimir Putin on Thursday exchanged warnings on Ukraine, but conveyed some optimism that diplomatic talks in January could ease growing tensions.
+Biden and Russian President Vladimir Putin on Thursday exchanged warnings about Ukraine, but conveyed some optimism that diplomatic talks in January could ease spiraling tensions.

 Sources